 One of the enabling technologies that make missions like this possible is the use of a cutting edge ion electric propulsion system.
 The Lunar IceCube mission will use an ion propulsion system based on Busek’s 3 cm RF ion thruster known as BIT-3.
 It utilizes a solid iodine propellant and an inductively-coupled plasma system that produces significant thrust even with the low power available to CubeSats.

-Lunar-IceCube is one of 13 cubesats planned to be carried with the Orion EM1 mission into a heliocentric orbit in cis-lunar space on the maiden flight of the SLS (Block 1) iCPS launch vehicle in 2018.
+Lunar-IceCube is one of 10 cubesats carried with the Artemis 1 (Orion CM-002) mission into a heliocentric orbit in cis-lunar space on the maiden flight of the SLS (Block 1) iCPS launch vehicle in November 2022.

 |Operator:||Morehead State University|